Public Forum Debate:

-Public Forum Debate (often called PF debate) is one of the most popular competitive debate formats for middle school and high school students in the U.S. You’ll debate a monthly resolution, use evidence to support your claims, and win rounds by explaining why your impacts matter more.
+Public Forum Debate (PF) is one of the most popular competitive debate formats for middle and high school students.
+You'll debate a monthly resolution, use evidence to support your claims, and win rounds by explaining why your impacts matter more.

 Team Size